Website appearance matters a lot. This is the criterion a user judges about the company and makes decisions.

 Angular is in the second position (used by 56% of respondents).
 It was developed by Google in 2010.

 Unlike React, Angular has a fair amount of ready solutions and a more elaborate system of collecting and storing data.
-On one hand, it facilitates the construction of big websites and ensures robust functioning, however, on the other hand, impairs system flexibility that is common for React.
+On one hand, it facilitates the construction of big websites and ensures robust functioning, however, on the other hand, impairs system flexibility which is common for React.

 Angular is most popular for large projects with a rigid structure.